jacksmedia/site-jacksmedia/blog/www.md

 5. Lannuvar (SubDAO of Realmx.io)

 Other people know more about other projects, and they can vouch for them, or not.
 I can vouch for these.
 I've ranked then in descending order of their estimated capital inflows, as of this quarter (2023Q1).

+You can [donate to SuperVictor](https://t.co/Jbf09LUtTw) with crypto or with fiat bank currency.
+He needs all the money he can get because it's a race to get him expensive medicine in time.
+I mention it first and foremost, it's a charity and not a typical capitalist venture yet community is everything so consider helping ours out.

 > ![stardiver, an astronaut Combey of ComVerse](./stardiver.png)
 > #### Stardiver, one of my rarest ComVerse Combeys